GarimaSharmaa/db-CLI/README.md

 ### This CLI is for you :)

 db-CLI is a command-line interface that makes all the commands user friendly as possible.
-This CLI is easy to customize, as for now it is made for normal users by default.\
+This CLI is easy to customize, as for now it is made for normal users database by default with Firstname, lastname.\
-You can customize it as per your requirements with some minor changes in the code.
+You can customize it as per your requirements by doing some minor changes in the code.

 ## How to use this CLI?
 - Fork the repository;